Tayyabsami1/Full-Stack-Projects/README.md

 ## B) A Video Streaming Application
 - A full stack video streaming website like youtube using MERN Stack

-## C) A Full Stack Anonymous Message Sender
+## D) A Real Estate App Frontend
-- A Full Stack Anonymous Message Sender developed using NextJS.
+- Frontend of a Real Estate App to Buy/ Rent Properties.